IRES SUMMER FELLOWS PROGRAM 2019

 - IRES welcome and kick-off workshop, excursions to industries and historic sites, and

 - IRES concluding seminar in week 8 at the RWTH Aachen University

 - Conference visit: EuropaCat 2019, August 18-23, 2019, Aachen or ICMRM 2019, August 18-22, 2019, Paris

 The application package should include the following items in the listed order, within a single PDF file.

 - A 1-page cover letter in which the motivation and goals of the applicant for research abroad at the RWTH, in the context of his/her future career objectives, are succinctly stated.

 - A 2-page curriculum vitae (in quality and format that would qualify for a job application)

 - Two letters of agreement expressed in a short paragraph, 1 from the host faculty at the RWTH and 1 from the current or prospective advisor at UCSB, UCLA or UCB, supporting the applicant.

 - A written proposal of the research to be carried out at the RWTH, limited to no more than 3 pages (Arial, 11pt font, standard margins).
 The proposal should address the following questions: Title and goal of proposed research in one sentence.
 What specific research project do you propose to pursue at the RWTH?
-Have you connected to faculty and students at the RWTH?
-How does this project connect to your own PhD project back “home”?
-What are your broader goals?
+Have you connected to faculty / labs at the RWTH?
+How does this project connect to your own PhD project?
+The connection of your summer research to your PhD studies may be broadly defined.
+What are your goals for your PhD studies?

 Images (from left): Aachen cathedral at night, Charlemagne emperor